stormpath/stormpath-documentation/source/007_multitenancy.rst

 	  }
 	}

-Notice here that both the Default Account Store and Group Store are blank which means that Groups and Accounts added using to the Organization (e.g. A POST to ``/v1/organizations/:organizationId/groups``) would fail.
+Notice here that both the Default Account Store and Group Store are blank which means that Groups and Accounts added to the Organization (e.g. A POST to ``/v1/organizations/:organizationId/groups``) would fail.

 Adding an Account Store to an Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Like other Account Stores, an Organization can be mapped to an Application so that users in the Organization can log-in to that application (for more about how logging-in works with Stormpath, please see :ref:`the Authentication chapter <authn-header>`).
-But before you do this, you must first map some Account Stores to your Organization.
+But before you do this, you must first associate some users with the Organization so that there is someone to log in!
+To do this, you have to map some Account Stores to your Organization.

 First, you will need the ``href`` value for a Directory or Group.
 This, combined with the ``href`` of the Organization will be sent in a POST to the ``/v1/accountStoreMappings`` endpoint::